DIVISION OF ACADEMIC ENHANCEMENTMilledge Hall, (706) 542-7575

 The goal of the critical reading/studying course UNIV 1111: Text Comprehension and Vocabulary Improvement is to encourage autonomous learning by increasing reading proficiency and by teaching students reading and study strategies prerequisite for success in University courses.
 Instruction and practice are provided in reading comprehension, general study strategies, vocabulary development, and test preparation techniques.
 Instruction is linked to University reading/studying demands, and the course incorporates applications to university-level texts and supplementary materials.

-In addition to Introductory UNIV courses, the Division offers elective courses to all entering and continuing students under the UNIV prefix.
-Two UNIV courses, UNIV 1102: Learning to Learn and UNIV 1103: Strategies and Life-Skills Needed for Success, are the oldest of the series.
+In addition to Introductory UNIV courses, the Division offers courses that carry either elective or institutional credit to all entering and continuing students under the UNIV prefix.
+Two UNIV courses, UNIV 1102: Learning to Learn and UNIV 1103: Strategies and Life-Skills Needed for Success, are the most popular of the series.
 These courses assist students in becoming life-long learners by focusing on cognitive, metacognitive, and affective strategies that students need to be successful in college.
 Other UNIV courses help students transition to college or focus on improving writing, grammar, critical thinking, problem solving, and mathematics.
-Most UNIV courses offer elective degree credit while others offer institutional credit.

 Counselors in the Division of Academic Enhancement offer both individual and small group assistance to students needing academic counseling.
 Specific academic concerns, such as time management, test anxiety, and motivational problems, are addressed in these sessions.
 Counselors also teach structured courses under the UNIV prefix.
 One of these courses is designed specifically for First-Year students (i.e., UNIV 1113: University Success for Freshmen).